THMSCMPG/MathNotes/README.md

 # MathNotes
-location for all my math notes from linear algebra to differential equations to be implemented after/during fall 2026
+location for all my math notes from linear algebra to differential equations to be implemented after/during spring 2026

 plan:
 - add MathNotes, PhysicsNotes, CompSciNotes